MikhailKravets/NeuroFlow/README.md

 NeuroFlow is fast neural networks (deep learning) Rust crate.
 It relies on three pillars: speed, reliability, and speed again.

+> Hello, everyone!
+Work on the crate is currently suspended because I am a little busy to do it :( Thanks you all

 ## How to use

 Let's try to approximate very simple function `0.5*sin(e^x) - cos(e^(-x))`.